QCaudron/repeater_roundabout/index.md

 Anyone with a ham radio license can participate !
 You don't even have to be local; stations may participate over Echolink, Allstar, or IRLP if they are available.

-> This page was last updated on Thursday October 05 at 14:03.
+> This page was last updated on Friday October 06 at 10:49.

 ---